shoaibmerchant/mirkwood/README.md

 _One Framework to rule them all, One Framework to find them, One Framework to bring them all and in the darkness bind them_

+## Mirkwood

 **Mirkwood** is a GraphQL-based Rapid Server-Side Development framework, that is built by the Developers, of the Developers and for the Developers.

-Head to the Repository Wiki to get started.
+Head to the [Getting Started]() wiki of the repository to start rolling.

-Copyright, Actonate IT Solutions Pvt Ltd.
+© 2018, Actonate IT Solutions Pvt Ltd.